 Quizzes -- 8-10 verb form quizzes.
-8-10 vocabulary quizzes.
+5-8 vocabulary and reading comprehension quizzes.
 Portfolios -- Writing assignments may be assessed as portfolios.

 Papers -- 6-8 paragraph and 1-2 composition assignments.
 Example 1: Choose one problem that you have faced since coming to the United States and write a problem/solution essay in which you discuss three solutions for dealing with this problem.
 Clearly present the problem and outline three solutions with effective support to explain the rationale for each solution.
 Class Work -- Actively participate in all class activities, including assigned textbook exercises, pair and group work, and classroom discussion.